What is a Project Charter?

 The project charter will be a high level statement of the project.
 The project manager will go through repeated cycles of progressive elaboration to develop a detailed project plan with very specific requirements and details.
 Don’t worry about the high level statements in the Project Charter.
 Those just get the Project Manager started.

-Now in the world of SAP, SAP has their own project management methodology known as the SAP ASAP Methodology.
+Now in the world of SAP, SAP has their own project management methodology known as the SAP ASAP Methodology now renamed SAP Activate due to the introduction of SAP HANA.
 The SAP ASAP Methodology, if you download it and study it, also has a project charter phase.

 Creation of the project charter is not step one on day one.
 In the SAP ASAP Methodology, creation of the charter takes place perhaps months after project planning work began.
 In other words, Product Selection has already occured which in a normal project occurs only after much project planning has already occured and long after the project was initiated.